 Some examples of employer retaliation include unlawful discharge (firing), demotion, being denied a promotion, or having one’s job responsibilities or job duties substantially reduced.

-Who Can Bring a Retaliation Lawsuit?
+Who Can File a Workplace Retaliation Lawsuit?

 - Employees who file grievances with their companies or complaints with the EEOC because they have been the victims of unlawful discrimination or harassment for any reason